z5267282/mve/README.md

 The environment variable `MVE_HISTORY` should store the full path to the history folder.
 If it is not set, it will default to the parent folder of the `mve` repository (ie. `..`).

+## Integrity

+Run `integrity.py` to verify that the history folder follows the correct structure.

 # `src/remaining.json`

 A `JSON` list that stores the remaining files to be edited.